ttscience/ttscience_blog/content/post/2024-10-01-same-same-but-different-how-advanced-data-science-techniques-help-us-validate-drug-names/index.md

 ## t-SNE + Distance Metrics = Visualization of Similarity Between Texts

-To tackle this problem, we can use text distance metrics like Levenshtein distance, which measures the number of single-character edits needed to transform one string into another.
-By working out the distances between the drug names, we can spot the subtle differences and similarities between them.
-But a matrix of distances doesn't give us much insight that we can easily grasp.
-This is where t-SNE (t-distributed Stochastic Neighbor Embedding) comes in handy. t-SNE lets us turn high-dimensional distance matrices into a 2D visualization, where similar items cluster together.
-In our example, drug names like "Ibuprofin" and "Ibuprofine" will be grouped together, making the typo patterns immediately visible.
-So, using t-SNE with distance metrics lets us not only measure how similar texts are, but also see them on a map.
-This makes it easier to spot inconsistencies in drug names, which is useful for cleaning up data and making sure it's of good quality.
+To tackle the problem of detecting variations in drug names, we can use text distance metrics like Levenshtein distance, which measures the edits needed to transform one string into another.
+By calculating these distances, we can identify subtle differences.
+However, a distance matrix can be difficult to interpret.
+This is where t-SNE (t-distributed Stochastic Neighbor Embedding) is useful.
+It converts high-dimensional distance matrices into a 2D visualization, clustering similar items together.
+For example, typos like “Ibuprofin” and “Ibuprofine” will appear close together, making it easier to spot inconsistencies in drug names.

-This approach turns a complex problem of detecting subtle textual variations in drug names into a visual pattern-recognition task.
-Drug names with a lot of typos or different spellings stand out as small, tight clusters.
-For instance, "Omeprazole" and its variations ("Omeprazo" or "Omeparzole") will form a small group that's distinct from other medications.
-Similarly, names like "Warfarin" and "Warferin" will also cluster close to each other.
-The great thing about this visualization is that it can be used not only to identify errors but also to track down systematic inconsistencies across large datasets.
-Are there recurring typos for certain drugs?
-Are the same misspellings repeated by different researchers?
-Such insights can be hard to glean from simple tabular summaries, but they're made obvious when visualized.
+This approach transforms the complex task of detecting textual variations into a visual pattern-recognition challenge.
+Drug names with multiple typos or spellings cluster together; for instance, “Omeprazole” and its variations will form distinct groups, while names like “Warfarin” and “Warferin” will cluster closely.
+This visualization reveals patterns that are hard to discern in tables, such as recurring typos for specific drugs or misspellings used by different researchers.

-What's more, t-SNE isn't just for visualizing individual typos.
-It can also help you spot more complex patterns.
-Picture this: multiple versions of drug names are all over the place because of regional spelling differences (like "Amoxicillin" vs. "Amoxycillin") or inconsistent expansion of abbreviations.
-In these cases, regular text-matching tools might not be able to spot these details, but t-SNE can still show which names are considered similar based on their edit distances.
-So, the technique takes all those raw string distance calculations and turns them into a more intuitive and user-friendly visual representation.
-This makes it a really powerful tool for clinical data scientists who need to maintain data integrity.

-Finally, combining t-SNE with interactive visualization tools like plotly or ggplot allows users to hover over each data point to see the original names.
-This lets you quickly explore the clusters and even make changes directly, like flagging incorrect entries or suggesting corrections.
-This method not only makes data cleaning more efficient but also helps you catch errors in critical analyses.
-In clinical research, where drug name accuracy can have a big impact, this simple, visual approach is really valuable.
+Moreover, t-SNE can highlight complex patterns, like regional spelling differences (e.g., “Amoxicillin” vs. “Amoxycillin”).
+While traditional text-matching tools may miss these nuances, t-SNE effectively shows which names are similar based on their edit distances.
+When combined with interactive visualization tools like Plotly or ggplot, users can hover over data points to see original names, facilitating the exploration of clusters and enabling direct corrections.
+This method not only streamlines data cleaning but is crucial for maintaining drug name accuracy in clinical research, where precision is vital.

+## Clustering - That Is, Group Similar Into Similar

+The graphics can be tricky to interpret, especially when we have a lot of drugs.
+That's why we use an algorithmic approach based on clustering "similar into similar" in our workflow.
+One clustering technique we find really effective is DBSCAN (Density-Based Spatial Clustering of Applications with Noise).
+This algorithm is great at identifying clusters of different shapes and sizes, which helps us find meaningful patterns in the complex landscape of drug names.
+By looking at how dense the data is, DBSCAN groups similar drug names together while also showing us any outliers that might be typos.
+For example, it can group entries like "Ibuprofin" and "Ibuprofine," showing us any potential inconsistencies that could affect clinical trial results.
+This powerful approach not only makes the data more reliable but also makes it easier to clean up, so researchers can focus on getting good results in their clinical studies.

 # Case Study: Validation of Drug Names for a Pharmaceutical Gig